-When it comes to serious risk and other sections of this Bill, such as on three-day waiting periods, some women will be failed by the legislation irrespective of whether it is in effect on 1 January next year or 20 October next year.
+When it comes to serious risk and other sections of this Bill such as on three-day waiting periods, some women will be failed by the legislation, irrespective of whether it is in effect on 1 January next year or 20 October next year.
 It is more important to me that we get it right than have ourselves held to the idea that we cannot do our jobs, legislate or table and push amendments.
-This idea is unfair to us.
+That idea is unfair to us.

 Everyone is feeling a great need to pass the legislation without delay but the only thing that will delay it will be a Government effort to cancel in the Dáil amendments we make in the Seanad.
 I will not be taking responsibility at any stage for delaying.
 If the Government tries to undo our amendments in the Dáil, it will be its decision to delay the Bill further and not that of Senators in this House.
 My comments are not aimed directly at anyone.
-I have been hearing many different conversation points since I came into the House this afternoon.
-I want to be able to move forward with the legislation knowing I am here to do my job and represent the people who contact me, who have major concerns about the legislation as it stands.
+I have been hearing many conversation points since I came into the House.
+I want to be able to move forward with the legislation knowing I am here to do my job and represent the people who contact me and have major concerns about the legislation, as it stands.

 I agree with what Senator Ruane is saying-----